ksell8/spotify-playlist-management-tools/README.md

 Functionality currently includes being able to search your playlists by artist.
 Searching by song is the next to be supported with more to follow.

-NOTE: This search is of all playlists you follow/own!
+NOTE: This search is of all playlists you publically follow/own!

 ### How do I use the Searcher?